mikeparisstuff/toolkit/README.md

 toolkit
 =======

-A box of tools for jumpstarting VM's and foreign machines.
+A box of tools for jumpstarting VM's.

 A little bit of why?